 Server Installation Guide

-This page explains in an easy step by step guide how to fully setup your VPS or server and get the software running for Jericho Comms on Ubuntu Server 18.04.x Long Term Support (LTS).
+This page explains in an easy step by step guide how to fully setup your VPS or server and get the software running for Jericho Comms on Debian 11.
 Open source is the best way as it's auditable and less likely to contain backdoors.
 Compiling your own from source code is even safer if you know how to do that.
-If you do not like Ubuntu, you can use whatever Linux or Unix distribution you want, it is really just setting up a Linux, Apache, PostgreSQL & PHP (LAPP) stack and configuring it to serve the API code.
+If you do not like Debian, you can use whatever Linux or Unix distribution you want e.g. Ubuntu server, it is really just setting up a Linux, Apache, PostgreSQL & PHP (LAPP) stack and configuring it to serve the API code.

 You need approximately 15 minutes of time and some basic computer skills.
 Be sure to read each step carefully.
 NB: As a security precaution do not copy and paste commands from the site directly into the terminal.
 Type them out manually or paste them into a plain text editor like gedit, nano or Notepad first to make sure they are safe and don't contain any unexpected commands.